nus-cs2103-AY2223S1/tp/docs/team/samsation.md

     * What it does: Allows users to find Customers via Phone number or Email address, which are both unique identifiers for individuals.
     * Justification: This feature ensures that only one unique Customer will be displayed after the `Find` Command has been executed, which is helpful when the user does not want to scroll through multiple Customers in the resultant list.
-    * Highlights: This is an alternative way to use the `Find` Command, the other being searching via keywords, which allows for greater flexibility for the users.

 * **Enhancement to existing features**: Added appropriate colours for special Tags.